Tai-Henrichs/top-list_aggregation_copy/README.md

 	python -m pip install --user numpy scipy matplotlib ipython jupyter pandas sympy nose pip install pulp
-And obtaining an academic license for the Gurobi LIP solver on you machine at https://www.gurobi.com/
+And downlaoding+obtaining an academic license for the Gurobi LIP solver on you machine from https://www.gurobi.com/

 The different choices that we provide are: